MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-logon.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting disables the acrylic blur effect on logon background image.

 If you enable this policy, the logon background image shows without blur.